aspose-slides/Aspose.Slides-Reference-Tutorials/content/english/net/shape-effects-and-manipulation-in-slides/adding-ole-object-frames/_index.md

 Before we dive into the technical aspects, it's crucial to ensure that you have the necessary tools in place.
 Here's what you'll need:

-1. Aspose.Slides for .NET: Download and install the latest version from the official [Aspose.Slides releases](https://releases.aspose.com/slides/net/) page.
+1. Aspose.Slides for .NET: Download and install the latest version from the  [Aspose.Slides releases](https://releases.aspose.com/slides/net/) page.

 2. Integrated Development Environment (IDE): Choose your preferred IDE for .NET development.